 Figure 6.x.4-1: "Traffic flow" analytics provided by NWDAF

-1. The NWDAF to request traffic flow analytics within a target area for any UE.
+1. The NWDAF receives an analytics request from the NWDAF service consumer (as defined in clause 6.1.1.1) or from an AF via NEF (as defined in clause 6.1.1.2) to request traffic flow analytics within a target area for any UE.

 The Analytics ID is set to "Traffic flow".
 The target for analytics reporting is set to be any UE.
 Analytic filters may be provided as shown in clause 6.x.1.
-The Area of Interest is the target area that may be defined as a geographical area or as a geopolitical name of an areatranslate it as the identities of one or more radio cells or tracking areas.
+The Area of Interest is the target area that may be defined as a geographical area or as a geopolitical name of an area, in such case, the NEF will translate it as the identities of one or more radio cells or tracking areas.

 The Consumer NF can request statistics or predictions or both for a given Analytics target period.